2298-Software/Mambo/README.md

-# Turbine
+# MamboFlow

-Turbine is a configuration-driven framework for Apache Spark that makes it easy to develop Spark-based data processing pipelines.
+MamboFlow is a configuration-driven framework for Apache Spark that makes it easy to develop Spark-based data processing pipelines.

-Turbine is simply a pre-made Spark application that implements many of the tasks commonly found in ETL pipelines.
-In many cases, Turbine allows large pipelines to be developed on Spark with no coding required.
+MamboFlow is simply a pre-made Spark application that implements many of the tasks commonly found in ETL pipelines.
+In many cases, MamboFlow allows large pipelines to be developed on Spark with no coding required.
 When custom code is needed, there are pluggable points in Turbine for core functionality to be extended.
 Turbine works in batch and streaming modes.

-Some examples of what you can easily do with Turbine:
+Some examples of what you can easily do with MamboFlow:
 - Run a graph of Spark SQL queries, all in the memory of a single Spark job
 - Stream in event data from Apache Kafka, join to reference data, and write to Apache Kudu
 - Read in from an RDBMS table and write to Apache Parquet files on HDFS